 This is a brand-new Call feature that was reviewed at Microsoft Ignite, so we’re still exploring this one but I can already see where it is going to shine.
 Now you can add a call queue to a Channel in Teams and give users the ability to call that channel as opposed to a specific person.
 Then multiple “agents” in the channel can answer calls as they come in.
 If there’s no agent available to answer the call, the user can leave a voicemail that ANY agent can listen and respond to at their convenience.
 Multiple calls are added to the queue, so agents can respond in the order received.
 I already see this becoming a “Support” channel staple in teams everywhere replacing or augmenting existing help desks.

-- Shared call queue log - agents and managers can examine history
+- Shared call queue log - agents and managers can examine the history

 - A shared voicemail queue among all the agents

-- Right canvas shows agent status and allow these agents to mark themselves as available
+- Right canvas shows agent status and allows these agents to mark themselves as available